The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Fries in a burrito are a beautiful thing when done right, and of the Loaded Taco Fries burritos I’ve had, it seems like Taco Bell can’t mess this one up.
 Taco Bell’s delicious and crispy French fries deserve the credit for making this so good, they’re crunchy on the outside, keeping the burrito from getting too mushy and have a great flavor that combines onion powder, paprika, and salt.

 The crunch doesn’t stop at the fries either, the burrito also contains red tortilla strips, which give the burrito a great textured mouthfeel that keeps your bites crunching once you’ve broken through the surface of the fries into the hot buttery inner.
-Like the Supreme, this burrito also has lettuce which isn’t really needed, tomatoes, a spicy ranch sauce, cheese, and nacho cheese sauce.
+Like the Supreme, this burrito also has lettuce (which isn’t really needed), tomatoes, a spicy ranch sauce, cheese, and nacho cheese sauce.

 Because Taco Bell wanted to differentiate this burrito slightly from the Supreme, it suffers a bit, but once you swap some of those Supreme ingredients back in, you’ll have Taco Bell’s best burrito in your hands.

-How To Make It Better
+How To Make It Better:

 Always sub Taco Bell’s cheese for the three-cheese blend.
 Ditch the Spicy Ranch and sub in jalapeños, that’ll give you a better sense of spice without the wetness of the ranch.
 Forget about that nacho cheese sauce too, it’s way too salty and we’ve already got a good deal of salt from the fries, so in its place add Taco Bell’s red sauce to help glue the flavors together and keeps the ingredients from being too dry.